 Reviews

-“I would highly recommend this book to would be recovery coaches and experienced coaches alike, as well as addiction treatment and mental health professionals who will learn how to make use of a recovery coach as part of the clinical team.”
+“I would highly recommend this book to would-be recovery coaches and experienced coaches alike, as well as addiction treatment and mental health professionals who will learn how to make use of a recovery coach as part of the clinical team.”

-—Andrew Tatarsky, PhD., author, and
+—Andrew Tatarsky, PhD., author of Harm Reduction and

-Director, Center for Optimal Living, NYC
+Director, The Center for Optimal Living, NYC

 • • •

 “Melissa Killeen does what hasn’t been done before: a thorough explanation of recovery coaching.
 This will be an indispensable resource for both the coach just starting out or the veteran.
-Well-researched, practical and very readable.”
+Well-researched, practical, and very readable.”

 —Omar Manejwala, M.D.